fkhadra/react-contexify-doc/docs/change-submenu-arrow.md

 title: Change Submenu arrow
 ---

-The `Submenu` component an `arrow` props.
+The `Submenu` component accept an `arrow` props.
 You can provide any valid ReactNode.

 - Let's replace the default arrow by a unicorn!